-Battling InsecurityThis post may contain affiliate links.
+Battling Insecurity: You’re Not AloneThis post may contain affiliate links.
 Please see my disclosure policy for more details.

-Oh how my heart broke for her.
-Those of us who are self-conscious about our looks or our body shape understand just how frustrating trying on clothes can be.
+My heart broke for this young girl because I knew exactly how she felt.
+(If you’re like me and also self-conscious about your looks or body image you well understand how frustrating it is to try on clothes.)
 I wanted to say something to her, anything, but I knew it would be way too awkward!

 I wanted to tell her that she’s “fearfully and wonderfully made” (Psalm 139:14), but how could I when I wasn’t feeling so great about myself at that moment?